justinherfel/justin_herfel_data_analytics_1/README.md

 # justin_herfel_data_analytics_1

-1. Make sure matplotlib, pandas and numpy is installed on your computer.
+1. Make sure matplotlib, pandas and numpy are installed on your computer.

 2. Read in data from a local csv, excel file, json, or any other file type.
     - I will use a csv file from which I will pull data to make a bar chart.
 So far I have acquired a dataset for 2020 through 2040.
 I am still looking for a data set for 1920 through 1940.
 (This is complete)